I5UCC/I5UnityTools/README.md

 ## Force Scene View in Play Mode

 Creates a `ForceSceneView` Gameobject that switches to SceneView instead of GameView when going into play mode.

+## Make All Bones Immovable in World Space

+Sets all Physbones immobileType to World and sets it to 1.
+I just like to use that personally :)

 # Download / Install